kephale/napari-workshop-mandm-2023/napari-workshops/getting_started.md

 So that we can best utilize our time together, please do the following before arriving at the tutorial:

 1. Install napari and dependencies.
-Instructions [here](./installation.md).
+GUI-only instructions are [here](./bundled_app_setup.md), and Python-based instructions [here](./installation.md).

+If following the Python-based instructions you will then need to:
 2. Download the notebooks and launch the `jupyter notebook` application.
   Instructions [here](./notebook_setup.md).

+If you are following the GUI-only instructions, then you have already downloaded and launched the notebooks by following the instructions.

 ## Tutorial instructions

+NOTE: THE ACTIVITY INSTRUCTIONS ARE UNDER CONSTRUCTION

 1. Do the introduction to viewing images in napari (`part_0_viewer_intro.ipynb`).